-This glossy and trashy melodrama features a star performance from Liz Taylor, who won her first Best Actress Oscar not for her acting but for nearly dying of Pneumonia in London; she survived due to an emergency tracheotomy performed in London.
+This glossy and trashy melodrama features a star performance from Elizabeth Taylor, who won her first Best Actress Oscar not so much for her acting but for nearly dying of Pneumonia; she survived due to an emergency tracheotomy performed in London.

 Loosely based on John O’Hara’s novel, the screenplay is co-written by Charles Schnee (who did a much better job on Minnelli’s Hollywood melodrama “The Bad and the Beautiful”) and John Michael Hayes (who did great work for Hitchcock).

-The protag is Gloria Wandrous (Liz Taylor), a "model" searching for understanding, love, and domesticity with the right man.
+The protag is Gloria Wandrous (Taylor), a “model” searching for understanding, love, and domesticity with the right man.
 Predictably, she falls for a married rake, Weston Liggett (Laurence Harvey), a heel who likes Liz in the bedroom, but not outdoors.

 The supporting cast includes Eddie Fisher, who got the role as a favor to Taylor, and Dina Merrill as Harvey’s classy wife, Emily Liggett.